monu-kumar-dev/monu-kumar-dev/README.md

 ## ⚡ Highlights

-- 💡 Consistent learner & self-driven developer
+- 💡 Consistent and self-motivated learner with a strong problem-solving mindset
-- ⚙️ Focused on writing clean, efficient, and maintainable code
+- ⚙️ Focused on writing clean, optimized, and maintainable code
-- 🌐 Passionate about Full-Stack Development
+- 🌐 Enthusiastic about developing scalable full-stack applications

 ---
 ## 🛠️ Tech Stack

 ### 💻 Frontend & Languages